Lady Killer (Person of Interest): Plot

 Reese (Jim Caviezel) and Shaw follow the new number: Ian Murphy (Warren Kole), a man who has been dating many women in a very short period of time.
 Checking his apartment, Reese discovers evidence of Murphy stalking women and more information leads the team to believe that Murphy is a serial killer.

 Using an app that Murphy frequents, Shaw, Carter (Taraji P. Henson) and Zoe Morgan (Paige Turco) go to a nightclub to try to get close to Murphy with Reese and Fusco (Kevin Chapman) watching over them.
 Murphy arrives and invites Carter for dinner at his house the next day, which she reluctantly accepts, making her the new target of Murphy.
 Carter has dinner with Murphy at his house and the evening turns out to be calm, ending with a kiss.
-Outside, two hitmen approach Murphy and Carter and Shaw kill them to defend him.
+Outside, two hitmen approach Murphy and Carter and Shaw shoot them to defend him.

 Meanwhile, Hersh (Boris McGiver) begins looking for Root (Amy Acker) in many psychiatric hospitals.
 In her session with Dr. Carmichael (Bruce Altman), Root states that the Machine has a plan for her, which includes being held at that hospital.
 That night, Root uses the Machine to steal prescriptions from the hospital.
-When talking to the hospital staff, Finch (Michael Emerson) finds that Root has been talking with someone else, unaware it is the Machine.
+Finch (Michael Emerson) calls the hospital, and finds that someone else asked about Root.

 Fusco discovers that the hitmen that tried to kill Murphy were sent by Bruce Wellington (Ron Raines), a philanthropist whose daughter Dana was killed.
 Dana was also one of Murphy's ex-girlfriends.
 The team questions Murphy and he explains that while he admits to stalking the women, he only sees it as "research" and that he never hurt anyone, as their relationships aren't supposed to last long.
 He also explains that he dated Dana in college, she got pregnant but he was paid by Wellington's men to leave town, threatening to kill him if he returned and being told that Dana had an abortion.
 He never contacted the family and only recently attended Dana's funeral, where Wellington screamed at him.
 Finch later discovers that, contrary to what Wellington said, Dana didn't have an abortion as Wellington never liked Murphy and didn't want him anywhere close to him.
 His son, Alex, has been living with his aunt.

 Reese, Shaw and Zoe confront Wellington about keeping the child and knock him out.
 Murphy, on the other hand, poses as Alex's driver, and takes him to a park to talk with him.
 Carter then helps Murphy get Alex's birth certificate, which will grant him custody of his son.
-At the hospital, Root uses the prescriptions to incapacitate everyone in the hospital through the ventilation system.
-Hersh arrives and starts a shootout but Root manages to shoot him in the shoulder, although the Machine tells her to not kill him.
+At the hospital, Root uses the prescriptions to incapacitate guards in the hospital through the ventilation system.
+Hersh arrives and starts a shootout, but Root manages to shoot him in the shoulder, although the Machine tells her to not kill him.
 Root escapes just as Finch arrives to the hospital and gazes in horror at the scene.